Peter Warlock: Journalism and The Sackbut

 When Heseltine returned to London at the end of August 1918 he sent seven of his new songs to Rogers for publication.
 Because of the recent contretemps over Van Dieren, Heseltine submitted these pieces as "Peter Warlock".
 They were published under this pseudonym, which he thereafter adopted for all his subsequent musical output, reserving his own name for critical and analytical writings.
-At around this time the composer Charles Wilfred Orr recalled Heseltine as "a tall fair youth of about my own age", trying without success to convince a sceptical Delius of the merits of Van Dieren's piano works.
+At around this time the composer C. W. Orr recalled Heseltine as "a tall fair youth of about my own age", trying without success to convince a sceptical Delius of the merits of Van Dieren's piano works.
 Orr was particularly struck by Heseltine's whistling abilities which he describes as "flute-like in quality and purity".

 For the next few years Heseltine devoted most of his energy to musical criticism and journalism.
-In May 1919 he delivered a paper to the Musical Association, "The Modern Spirit in Music", that impressed E.J.
-Dent, the future Cambridge University music professor.
+In May 1919 he delivered a paper to the Musical Association, "The Modern Spirit in Music", that impressed Edward J. Dent, the future Cambridge University music professor.
 However, much of his writing was confrontational and quarrelsome.
 He made dismissive comments about the current standards of musical criticism ("the average newspaper critic of music ... is either a shipwrecked or worn-out musician, or else a journalist too incompetent for ordinary reporting") which offended senior critics such as Ernest Newman.
 He wrote provocative articles in the Musical Times, and in July 1919 feuded with the composer-critic Leigh Henry over the music of Igor Stravinsky.

 In a letter dated 17 July 1919, Delius advised the younger man to concentrate either on writing or composing: "I ... know how gifted you are and what possibilities are in you".
 By this time Heseltine's privately expressed opinions on Delius's music were increasingly critical, although in public he continued to sing his former mentor's praises.
 In The Musical Times he cited Fennimore and Gerda, Delius's final opera, as "one of the most successful experiments in a new direction that the operatic stage has yet seen".

 Heseltine had long nurtured a scheme to launch a music magazine, which he intended to start as soon as he found appropriate backing.
 In April 1920, Rogers decided to replace his semi-moribund magazine The Organist and Choirmaster, with a new music journal, The Sackbut, and invited Heseltine to edit it.
 Heseltine presided over nine issues, adopting a style that was combative and often controversial.
 The Sackbut also organised concerts, presenting works by Van Dieren, Sorabji, Ladmirault and others.
 However, Rogers withdrew his financial backing after five issues.
 Heseltine then struggled to run it himself for several months; in September 1921 the magazine was taken over by the publisher John Curwen, who promptly replaced Heseltine as editor with Ursula Greville.